opencypher/cypherdb/src/content/docs/cypher/difference.md

 ### Others

-Any `SHOW XXX` clauses become a function call in Kuzu.
-For example, `SHOW FUNCTIONS` in Neo4j is equivalent to `CALL show_functions() RETURN *` in Kuzu.
+Any `SHOW XXX` clauses become a function call in CypherDB.
+For example, `SHOW FUNCTIONS` in Neo4j is equivalent to `CALL show_functions() RETURN *` in CypherDB.
 For more information, see the [functions](/cypher/query-clauses/call) page.

 ## Subqueries

-Kuzu supports `EXISTS` and `COUNT` subquery.
+CypherDB supports `EXISTS` and `COUNT` subquery.
 See [Subqueries](/cypher/subquery) for more information.

 `CALL <subquery>` is not supported.

 ## Data Types

-Kuzu follows the Postgres typing system.
+CypherDB follows the Postgres typing system.
 For `LIST` type, all elements should be of the same type.
 For `MAP` type, all keys should be of the same type and all values should be of the same type.
 For more information, see [data types](/cypher/data-types).

 ## Functions